 Love comes to us in different forms.
 These days often at the click of a button or a swipe on a screen.
-While finding love online isn’t uncommon anymore, the possibility that the person at the other end is aiming for your wallet and your heart cannot be ruled.
+While finding love online isn’t uncommon anymore, the possibility that the person at the other end is aiming for your wallet and not your heart cannot be ruled out.
 That’s why knowing how to outsmart a romance scammer becomes a necessity to protect yourself financially and emotionally.

 How Can You Tell If Someone Is A Romance Scammer?